 Water Matters Day exhibits show how to save and protect water through landscape best management practices and through indoor conservation.
 They also help explain local water management, Everglades restoration, and how our canals connect the County’s urban and natural systems.
 Workshops with landscaping and gardening experts give attendees insight into how to make their yards less water dependent and more inviting to native wildlife.
 The workshops provide in-depth information and an important opportunity for learning in small groups where questions can be answered personally.
 One of the most popular sessions each year is on how to create a NatureScape.
 NatureScape Broward experts explain the importance of environmentally-friendly landscaping, with tips on plant selection and placement, proper fertilizer and pesticide use, and more.

 The best part is that while Water Matters Day is about education, it’s also about fun.
 The event is packed with workshops, giveaways, children’s activities, and entertainment.
-For instance, while parents are learning about choosing the right plants for their yards, their children can learn about creating backyard wildlife habitats in a birdhouse-building workshop.
-They can also listen to a local folksinger in the entertainment pavilion, or help their parents collect giveaways, which in the past have included rain gauges, automatic shut-off devices for irrigation systems, native trees and plants, and garden mulch.
+For instance, while parents are learning about choosing the right plants for their yards, their children can have their face painted or participate in various activities such as planting flowers to take home.